web-padawan/stylelint-config-polymer/README.md

 `stylelint-config-polymer` is based on [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard) with some additions:

 -   [selector-type-no-unknown](https://github.com/stylelint/stylelint/tree/master/src/rules/selector-type-no-unknown) is configured to match Custom Elements selectors
-- [selector-pseudo-class-no-unknown](https://github.com/stylelint/stylelint/tree/master/src/rules/selector-pseudo-class-no-unknown) is configured to ignore `:host` selector
+-   [selector-pseudo-class-no-unknown](https://github.com/stylelint/stylelint/tree/master/src/rules/selector-pseudo-class-no-unknown) is configured to ignore `:host` and `:host-context` selector
-- [selector-pseudo-element-no-unknown](https://github.com/stylelint/stylelint/tree/master/src/rules/selector-pseudo-element-no-unknown) is configured to ignore `::content` and `::shadow` selectors
+-   [selector-pseudo-element-no-unknown](https://github.com/stylelint/stylelint/tree/master/src/rules/selector-pseudo-element-no-unknown) is configured to ignore `::content`, `::slotted` and `::shadow` selectors

+**Note**: `::shadow` support will be dropped in the 2.0 release, as it is deprecated.
+Please do not use it unless you really need.

 ## [Changelog](CHANGELOG.md)